rmalldt/py-scripts/08_typing/01_typing_basics.md

 # Introduction

-- Python is a dynamically typed language, meaning you can assign values to variables without declaring their types, and type checking happens at runtime.
+- Python is a **dynamically typed language**, meaning you can assign values to variables without declaring their types, and **type checking happens at runtime**.
-- While this offers rapid development and flexibility, it can lead to ambiguity and late discovery of type-related bugs in larger or collaborative projects.
+- While this offers rapid development and flexibility, it can lead to **ambiguity** and **late discovery of type-related bugs** in larger or collaborative projects.
-- Type hints (PEP 484, introduced in Python 3.5) let you optionally annotate your code with expected types for variables, function parameters, and return values without changing Python’s runtime behavior.
+- Type hints (PEP 484, introduced in Python 3.5) let you optionally annotate your code with expected types for variables, function parameters, and return values **without changing Python’s runtime behavior**.
-- These annotations are leveraged by static type checkers (e.g., MyPy), IDEs for better autocompletion and error highlighting, and by developers for clearer, more maintainable code.
+- These annotations are leveraged by **static type checkers** (e.g., MyPy), IDEs for better autocompletion and error highlighting, and by developers for clearer, more maintainable code.

 ## Why Use Type Hints?

+- **Type hints allow for the detection of type-related errors before the script is run, catching potential bugs early in the development lifecycle**.
-- Type hints improve readability by making explicit what data types functions expect and return, which is invaluable when navigating unfamiliar or legacy code.
+- Type hints **improve readability** by making explicit what data types functions expect and return, which is invaluable when navigating unfamiliar or legacy code.
-- Static type checkers like MyPy can catch mismatches between hinted and actual types before the code runs, surfacing bugs early in the development cycle.
+- Static type checkers like MyPy can **catch mismatches between hinted and actual types before the code runs**, surfacing bugs early in the development cycle.
-- IDEs (e.g., VS Code, PyCharm) use hints to enhance autocompletion accuracy, provide inline type checking, and support safe refactoring.
+- IDEs (e.g., VS Code, PyCharm) use hints to **enhance autocompletion accuracy**, provide inline type checking, and support safe refactoring.
-- Explicit annotations act as a contract in collaborative environments, helping team members understand and correctly use each other’s code.
+- **Explicit annotations act as a contract in collaborative environments**, helping team members understand and correctly use each other’s code.
 - For example, annotating a function as `def process_user_data(user: dict) -> bool:` makes it clear that the function expects a `dict` and returns a `bool`.

 ## Basic Type Hint Syntax